Quake Hits Off Russias Kuril Islands, Prompts Tsunami Alert - UrduPoint

 Quake Hits Off Russia's Kuril Islands, Prompts Tsunami Alert

-The Russian emergencies ministry said the quake's epicentre was 210 kilometers (130 miles) southeast of Severo-Kurilsk, a town of around 2,500 people on the Kuril island of Paramushir.
+The Russian emergencies ministry said the quake's epicentre was 210 kilometres (130 miles) southeast of Severo-Kurilsk, a town of around 2,500 people on the Kuril island of Paramushir.

-The emergencies ministry reported a small tsunami with a wave of about 50 centimetres (1.6 feet) high.
+The emergencies ministry said a small tsunami wave of about 50 centimetres (1.6 feet) high had hit the shore.

-The ministry said area residents would remain in a safe place for now as the threat of a tsunami remained.

-"People's safety for us is the most important thing," Sakhalin governor Valery Limarenko was quoted as saying.

 The US Geological Survey for its part estimated the strength of the quake at 7.5 magnitude.